-Abstract Many biological materials exhibit a hierarchical structure over more than one length scale.
+Abstract.
+Many biological materials exhibit a hierarchical structure over more than one length scale.
 Understanding how hierarchy affects their mechanical properties emerges as a primary concern, since it can guide the synthesis of new materials to be tailored for specific applications.
 In this paper the strength and stiffness of hierarchical materials are investigated by means of a fractal approach.
 A new model is proposed, based both on geometric and material considerations and involving simple recursive formulas.

-1 Introduction
+1. Introduction

-Many biological materials are structured in a hierarchical way over more than one length scale.
-Multiple examples can be given such as bones (Currey 1984), teeth (Warshawsky 1989) and shells (Currey 1977): bones, for instance, have seven levels of hierarchy, while sea shells present two or three orders of lamellar structures.
+Many biological materials are structured in a hierarchical way over more than one length scale [1].
+Multiple examples can be given such as bones [2], teeth [3] and shells [4] and: bones, for instance, have seven levels of hierarchy, while sea shells present two or three orders of lamellar structures.
 These materials, at the most elementary level of structural hierarchy, are composed by hard and strong mineral structures embedded in a soft and tough matrix.
-In bone the mineral platelets are ~ 3 nm thick, in shell their thickness is of ~ 300 nm, while in tooth crystals are $\sim 15-20$ nm thick, with a very high slenderness (Gao 2006).
-Understanding how these structures are related to their mechanical properties emerges, hence, as a primary concern, since it may provide guidance on the development of novel materials with unique properties (Fratzl and Wienkamer 2007).
+In bone the mineral platelets are ~3nm thick, in shells their thickness is of ~300nm, while in tooth crystals are ~15-20nm thick, with a very high slenderness.
+Understanding how these structures are related to their mechanical properties emerges, hence, as a primary concern, since it may provide guidance on the development of novel materials with unique properties [5].

-Hierarchical structures of biomaterials have been recognized to exhibit self-similarity and to be fractal-like (Lakes 1993).
-Size effects on apparent mechanical properties due to the fractal nature of material microstructure have been extensively studied (Carpinteri 1994a, b) (see also Carpinteri and Pugno 2005).
-If infinite levels of hierarchy are considered, new universal properties (i.e. scale-invariant quantities) having non-conventional or anomalous physical dimensions must be defined (Carpinteri 1994a, b).
-On the other hand, if the hierarchical character is exhibited only over a finite range of scales, as for biological materials, new physical considerations can be drawn.
+Hierarchical structures of biomaterials have been recognized to exhibit self-similarity and to be fractal-like [6].
+Size effects on apparent mechanical properties due to the fractal nature of material microstructure have been extensively studied [7,8] (see also [9]).
+If infinite levels of hierarchy are considered, new universal properties (i.e. scale-invariant quantities) having non-conventional or anomalous physical dimensions must be defined [8].
+On the other hand, if the hierarchical character is exhibited only over a finite range of scales [10], as for biological materials, new physical considerations can be drawn.

 In the present study, the strength and stiffness of hierarchical biomaterials are investigated by means of a fractal approach.
-The rules of mixture which let estimate the nominal strength of hierarchical materials are firstly presented (Sect.
-2).
-By exploiting the self-similarity character of the structure, these rules can be condensed in a unique and synthetic manner by means of a fractal approach (Sect.
-3) (Pugno 2006, Pugno and Carpinteri 2008).
-Finally, a new fractal model based on a multiplicative process (Halsey et al. 1986), which takes into account both geometry and material features, is proposed (Sect.
-4).
+The rules of mixture which let estimate the nominal strength of hierarchical materials are firstly presented (Section 2).
+By exploiting the self-similarity character of the structure, these rules can be condensed in a unique and synthetic manner by means of a fractal approach [11] (Section 3).
+Finally, a new fractal model based on a multiplicative process [12], which takes into account both geometry and material features, is proposed (Section 4).

-2 Prediction of strength in hierarchical materials
+2. Strength of hierarchical materials

 Let us consider a tensile test on N-hierarchical fibre-reinforced bar.
 Its cross-section is composed by hard inclusions embedded in a soft matrix and it is represented in Fig. 1.
-The nominal stress σ_0 could be evaluated by means of a recursive scheme of rules of mixture as (Pugno and Carpinteri 2008):
+The nominal stress σ_0 could be evaluated by means of a recursive scheme of rules of mixture as [11]: